-2. Improvements should promote better use of the existing system to extend capacity and improve performance
+2. Improvements should promote better use of the existing system to extend capacity and improve performance in capacity-constrained infrastructure.
+Possibly this could be done by extending local warehouse operating hours at ports to improve utilization of existing facilities.

 Since transportation infrastructure needs in the Region may be seen as exceeding available government funds, the focus should be on "sweating the assets" to improve throughput.
 Technology (e.g., Global Positioning Systems, Intelligent Transportation Systems) should be utilized to obtain objective data, monitor supply chain performance and improve intermodal connectivity.